Stormont Estate: points of interest

 Barrage balloons are large balloons filled with air and anchored to the ground using steel cables.
-Their purpose was to force aircraft to fly at higher altitudes, making bombing less accurate and to act as an obstacle to any low flying aircraft.
+The purpose was to force aircraft to fly at higher altitudes, making bombing less accurate and to act as an obstacle to any low flying aircraft.
 The cables often caused damage to the aircraft, causing them to crash or make their approach more difficult.

 WWII bomb crater

-There is a WWII bomb crater on the left hand side of the Prince of Wales Avenue.
-It was made during a Luftwaffe air raid during the Belfast Blitz in 1941 and was never filled in.
+There is a WWII bomb crater on the left-hand side of the Prince of Wales Avenue.
+It was created during a Luftwaffe air raid during the Belfast Blitz in 1941 and was never filled in.

 The Belfast Blitz took place in April and May, with almost 1,000 lives being lost.
 The crater is surrounded by fencing and is regularly cleared of weeds and foliage so that visitors can view it.